 Kitchen gunk remover

 Bust through hardened, dingy layers of old, sticky, dust-grabbing grease with vegetable oil and baking soda.
-Mix one-part any vegetable oil to two-parts baking soda.
+Mix one part of any vegetable oil to two parts of baking soda.
 Apply this oily paste to dirty areas using a soft cloth or paper towel.
 That ugly, greasy, dirty build-up on cabinets will begin to soften and start to disappear.
 Wipe clean and buff with a soft cloth.

 Vinegar is not just for making pickles or drizzling over French fries.
 It has grease-busting, cleaning ability.
 Dampen a clean, dry cloth with undiluted white vinegar, and wipe down greasy cabinets.
 Rinse your cloth with warm water, wring out most of the moisture, and use it to rinse the cabinetry.
 Dry the damp surfaces with a paper towel, but note any still-sticky spots that need a second attempt.

 Caution: Vinegar should be used only occasionally, to remove greasy grime, not for maintenance.
 Its acidic nature may, over time, begin to dull the surface.